-Information sessions will be held virtually on Zoom (Sept 21st at 4p, Sept 27th at 8a, Oct 6th at 4p, and Oct 14th at 8a) for anyone interested in learning more and applying.
-Please go to the Innovation homepage, under “Upcoming Events”, for the Zoom link for each respective information session date.
+Information sessions will be held virtually on Zoom for anyone interested in learning more.
+Click on the date below to connect to the Zoom information session or go to the Innovation homepage, under “Upcoming Events”, for the Zoom link for each respective information session date:

 Criteria for Initial Application: